Mouleshwar3238/Mobile_Price_Classification/README.md

   </tbody>
   </table>

-The AdaBoost Classifier with decision tree as the base estimator did not see any improvement in the performance metrics even after normalization.
-On the othe hand, the one with Linear SVC as the base estimator saw a huge improvement in the performance metrics after normalization.

 ## Logistic Regression Classifier
 A logistic regression classifier was implemented using different penalty terms, and confusion matrices and bar graphs were plotted for the corresponding results.
 The best value of the regularization parameter C was chosen by computing the performance metrics for different values of C and plotting a graph for the former versus the latter.
 * Cross Validation